alexkadis/maze-game/README.md

 - `true`: indicates a path that direction
 - `false`: indicates a wall that direction

-For details on each class see the [build/maze.d.ts](https://github.com/alexkadis/maze-game/blob/master/build/maze.d.ts) file.
+For details on each class see the declaration file at: [build/maze.d.ts](https://github.com/alexkadis/maze-game/blob/master/build/maze.d.ts)

 ### 2. Create a temporary cell stack to hold the cells as you create them
 As a cell is created, it's added to the stack, before the end of this process, it'll be removed.